A lot of people ask me how I came to be involved in jiu-jitsu. This is my journey into martial arts as best as I can remember it.

 For the next four years, I was fortunate enough to fight and train all over the world, learning a lot about about myself, my jiu-jitsu and making many new friends in the process.
 In August 2008 Roger awarded me the black belt, which was one of the proudest moments of my life.

-A few years ago, I began a blog about my experiences in jiu-jitsu.
+In 2007, I began a blog about my experiences in jiu-jitsu.
 It started with a single post entitled ‘Jiu-Jitsu is Meditation’.
 That one article generated so much feedback that I decided to put more of my thoughts and experiences regarding the art, online.

 Soon I was receiving many emails per week, and I realized that some people enjoyed the way I wrote about jiu-jitsu.
 I kept getting requests to write a book on jiu-jitsu.
 I finally got around to completing and releasing The Black Belt Blueprint in 2013.